Gong Jun: Endorsements

 In February 2022, Italian luxury brand Hogan (owned by the Tod's Group) announced Gong as its global ambassador.
 The shoes Gong endorsed sold out at the brand's Tmall flagship store in six hours, demonstrating his substantial influence on the luxury brand.
 By May 2022, Gong became brand spokesperson for 5 more brands such as Colgate, Safeguard, Mujosh, Charlotte Tilbury, and Honor 80 series.

 In March 2023, Deeyeo (a famous China brand that specializes in disposable hygiene products) announced Gong as its brand spokesperson.
 In the same month, Gong was promoted to brand spokesperson for L'Oréal Paris.
 In April, a global online luxury fashion retailer Net-a-Porter announced Gong as its brand ambassador.
 In May, Mengniu Dairy's milk beverage line Real Fruit Milk Drink announced Gong as its brand spokesperson.
 In May, an Italian fashion brand RA-RE announced Gong as its global ambassador.
 On August 29, 2023, GXG has announced Gong as its global ambassador.
 On September 6, 2023, Tissot has announced Gong as its global brand ambassador.
 On December 11, 2023, PRSR Eyewear has announced Gong as its global brand spokesperson.

 As a brand spokesperson for L'Oréal Paris, Gong was invited to attend Cannes Film Festival (from the 76th to 78th) for three consecutive years, and made his red carpet debut wearing the first custom-made menswear design by Taiwanese-Canadian designer Jason Wu - a suit adorned with sophisticated embroideries.

 In May 2024, the French high-end diamond jewelry brand Messika announced Gong as its first APAC brand ambassador.

 In April 2025, Gong was appointed as the global brand ambassador for Baojun, a Chinese automotive brand known for its innovative designs and technology.
-This marks Gong’s second time endorsing a car brand.